jeredevio/jeredevio/README.md

 ## 🌟 About Me

-I'm a **software developer & indie builder**, focused on creating modern, scalable solutions for real-world needs.
+I'm a **self-taught indie developer**, focused on creating modern, scalable solutions for real-world needs.
 I blend a background in **3D & Motion Design** with tech skills to deliver clean, useful digital products 🎨💻

 Driven by curiosity, I build and iterate every week — sharing the journey here.